peteroupc/peteroupc.github.io/random.md

 ----

-In the uncommon cases where existing solutions are inadequate, a programming language API could implement cryptographic and statistical RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
+In the limited cases where existing solutions are inadequate, a programming language API could implement cryptographic and statistical RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
 Such an API is recommended to be reasonably fast for most applications, and to be safe for concurrent use by multiple threads, whenever convenient.

 > **Example:** A C language API for such RNGs could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.